fzavalia/meitre-cron/README.md

 ## Env

-MEITRE_RESTAURANT_URL - The url for the restaurant you make reservations for. (https://restaurant.meitre.com).

-MEITRE_RESTAURANT_ID - The id of the restaurant in Meitre.

 TELEGRAM_BOT_KEY - The key provided by telegram to be able to use a bot.

 TELEGRAM_CHAT_ID - The telegram chat id were the message will be sent.